 Get regular teeth cleanings.
-Some people are great flossers and brushers, and others aren’t so great — but no matter who you are, you will need to see a hygienist to remove the tartar that will inevitably form beneath the gum line and on your teeth.
+Some people are great flossers and brushers, and others aren’t so great — but no matter who you are, you will need to see a hygienist to remove the tartar that will inevitably from beneath the gum line and on your teeth.
 It happens to the best of us!

 Eat a diet high in vegetables and limit starchy carbs.
-Bacteria love crackers and simple sugars, and don’t like broccoli so much (kind of like people!).
+Bacteria love crackers and simple sugars and don’t like broccoli so much (kind of like people!).
 Limiting the foods bacteria love limits plaque buildup.
 There are lots of “health” foods to watch out for that are as bad as candy.

 Ask your dentist about sealants.
 Dental sealants can be a great option for kids to prevent plaque buildup.

 You can’t.
 If you Google search “remove tartar at home”, you’ll find a myriad of options and how-tos, but it simply isn’t possible as is best left to a professional.